 Notification of Hearing

 If a Conduct Board hearing is to be held, the student who is the subject of the hearing will be provided with detailed additional information about the hearing process in a meeting with the appropriate Office of Student Life staff member.
 Should a student fail to appear after proper notification, a hearing will be conducted and sanctions will be determined in their absence.

 Challenging a Board Member

 If the student who is the subject of the Conduct Board hearing believes that one or more members of the Board has a conflict of interest, he or she shall notify the Chief Student Affairs Officer immediately.
-The determination of the Dean of Students regarding whether any conflict of interest exists will be final.
+The determination of the Chief Student Affairs Officer regarding whether any conflict of interest exists will be final.

 The student who is subject of the Conduct Board hearing may select one person who is a student, faculty, or staff member of the Wheelock College community to advise him or her through the hearing process.
 This advisor may not be a private attorney representing the student who is the subject of the Conduct Board hearing.